-- submitting your proxy instruction / vote online; - completing, signing and returning the enclosed form of proxy; or - attending and voting in person at the AGM.
+- submitting your proxy instruction/vote online; - completing, signing and returning the enclosed form of proxy; or - attending and voting in person at the AGM.
+(However, please refer to the section titled 'Potential impact of Coronavirus (COVID-19)' on page 3 of this Notice which notes that shareholders and their proxies will not be able to attend the AGM in person.)

 All resolutions will be put to a vote by poll.
-It is the view of the Directors that this will result in a fairer and more accurate indication of the views of the Shareholders as a whole.
+It is the view of the Directors that this will result in a fairer and more accurate indication of the views of Shareholders as a whole.
 On a poll, each Shareholder has one vote for every share held.

-The final results of voting will be announced shortly after the meeting and published on CCEP's website (www.ccep.com).
-These results will incorporate both the votes cast by non-attending Shareholders prior to the meeting, and the votes cast by Shareholders attending the meeting.
+The final results of voting will be announced shortly after the Meeting and published on CCEP's website (www.cocacolaep.com).
+These results will include the votes cast by non-attending Shareholders prior to the Meeting, and the votes cast by Shareholders at the Meeting.